Office of the Secretary, HUD.

 3. Direct grant administration by states and means of carrying out eligible activities.
 Requirements at 42 U.S.C.
 5306 are waived to the extent necessary to allow a state to use its disaster recovery grant allocation directly to carry out state-administered activities eligible under this Notice.
 Activities eligible under this Notice may be undertaken, subject to state law, by the recipient through its employees, or through procurement contracts, or through loans or grants under agreements with subrecipients, or by one or more entities that are designated by the chief executive officer of the state.
 Unless a waiver provides otherwise, activities made eligible under section 105(a)(15) of the HCD Act, as amended, may only be undertaken by entities specified in that section, whether the assistance is provided to such an entity from the state or from a unit of general local government.

 5. Citizen participation waiver and alternative requirement.
 Provisions of 42 U.S.C.
 5304(a)(2) and (3), 42 U.S.C.
-12707, 24 CFR 570.486, and 24 CFR 91.115(b) with respect to citizen participation requirements are waived and replaced by the requirements below.
+Start Printed Page 725012707, 24 CFR 570.486, and 24 CFR 91.115(b), with respect to citizen participation requirements, are waived and replaced by the requirements below.
 The streamlined requirements do not mandate public hearings at either the state or local government level, but do require providing a reasonable opportunity (at least 7 days) for citizen comment and ongoing citizen access to information about the use of grant funds.
 The streamlined citizen participation requirements for this grant are:

 a.
 Before the grantee adopts the action plan for this grant or any substantial amendment to this grant, the grantee will publish the proposed plan or amendment (including the information required in this Notice for an Action Plan for Disaster Recovery).
-The manner of publication (including prominent posting on the state, local, or other relevant Web site) must afford citizens, affected local governments and other interested parties a reasonable opportunity to examine the plan or amendment's contents.
-Subsequent to publication, the grantee must provide a reasonable time period and method(s) (including electronic submission) for receiving comments on the plan or substantial amendment.
-The grantee's plans to minimize displacement of persons or entities and to assist any persons or entities displaced must be published with the action plan.
+The manner of publication must include prominent posting on the state, local, or other relevant Internet site and must afford citizens, affected local governments, and other interested parties a reasonable opportunity to examine the plan or amendment's contents.
+Subsequent to publication, the grantee must provide a reasonable time frame and method(s) (including electronic submission) for receiving comments on the plan or substantial amendment.
+The grantee's plans to minimize displacement of persons or entities and to assist any persons or entities displaced must be published with the Action Plan.

 d.
-The grantee must make the action plan, any substantial amendments, and all performance reports available to the public.
-HUD recommends posting them on the Internet.
+The grantee must make the Action Plan, any substantial amendments, and all performance reports available to the public on the Internet and on request.
 In addition, the grantee must make these documents available in a form accessible to persons with disabilities and non-English-speaking persons.
-During the term of this grant, the grantee will provide citizens, affected local governments, and other interested parties reasonable and timely access to information and records relating to the action plan and the grantee's use of this grant.
+During the term of this grant, the grantee will provide citizens, affected local governments, and other interested parties with reasonable and timely access to information and records relating to the Action Plan and to the grantee's use of this grant.

 e.
 The grantee will provide a timely written response to every citizen complaint.
 Such response will be provided within 15 working days of the receipt of the complaint, if practicable.